imfl/beautiful-jekyll/_posts/2018-05-27-black-scholes.md

 |   $a_t$   | units of the asset $S$ in the replicating portfolio $V$ at time $t$ |
 |   $b_t$   | units of the bond $\beta$  in the replicating portfolio $V$ at time $t$ |

-*To focus on the main idea, in what follows, we aggressively suppress the subscript $t$ whenever possible.
+*To focus on the main idea, in what follows, we aggressively suppress the subscript $t$.
 Please note that, for example, $a$ stands for $a_t$ --- it is not a constant coefficient but a process that changes with time $t$.*

 ### Derivation